 The U.S. unmanned aerial system fleet is tenfold what it was two decades ago, and the Pentagon is spending nearly $4 billion annually on UAS of all types.
 When the U.S. launched the 1991 war against Iraq, the anticipated value of the UAS market per year did not exceed $400 million, including sales of target drones.
 Barring major new financial crises in Europe and the U.S., unmanned platforms—along with electronic warfare and cyberoperations—are considered to be the technologies ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Unmanned Aircraft Production Still An Industry Bright Spot".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Unmanned Aircraft Production Still An Industry Bright Spot".